ghga-de/ghga-metadata-schema/docs/schema_markdown/Restricted.md

  * [data access policy➞policy url](data_access_policy_policy_url.md) - URL for the policy, if available.
 This is useful if the terms of the policy is made available online at a resolvable URL.
  * [dataset➞has data access policy](dataset_has_data_access_policy.md) - The Data Access Policy that applies to this Dataset.
  * [dataset➞has file](dataset_has_file.md) - One or more File entities that collectively are part of this Dataset.
- * [experiment➞has file](experiment_has_file.md) - One or more Files entities that are generated as output of this Experiment.
- * [experiment➞has protocol](experiment_has_protocol.md) - One or more Protocol entities associated with this Experiment.
- * [experiment➞has sample](experiment_has_sample.md) - The Sample entity associated with this Experiment.
  * [family name](family_name.md) - Last name.
  * [geographical region](geographical_region.md) - The geographical region where the Individual is located.
 Any demarcated area of the Earth; may be determined by both natural and human boundaries.
  * [given name](given_name.md) - First name.